Workflow & Statuses

 A comprehensive overview of how to use Workflow & Statuses within Craft.io.

-Written by Ayelet Abu
+Written by Maayan Ayalon

 Updated over a week ago

 Product managers today have a wide variety of responsibilities.
-Whether it’s product planning and execution or defining a product’s vision and leading cross-functional teams, product managers are an essential part of their organization’s success.
+Whether it’s product planning and execution, or defining a product’s vision and leading cross-functional teams, product managers are an essential part of their organization’s success.

 One major responsibility product managers face on a day-to-day basis is how to best build and manage features.
-Building features includes working with designers, developers, and others – and these roles can all be in charge of more than one step in the process.
+Building features include working with designers, developers, and others – and these roles can all be in charge of more than one step in the process.
 Product managers are what make this process go – making sure that everyone collaborates effectively, all of the relevant stakeholders are updated, and features make their way to release.

 Managing these workflows and processes is made easy in Craft.io with our Workflow & Statuses feature.
 The Status field in Craft.io is cross-team, per item, and available for your entire workspace, rather than team or team member-specific.
 This offers you a comprehensive way to create, control, and own the entire product workflow process.